jaketracey/blog/content/blog/best-web-accessibilty-tools-for-developers-2020/index.md

 Catching issues before they are in production is one of the major benefits of adding accessiblity tooling to your CI pipeline.
 Recently there has been huge progress in the ease of integration and reporting in this space, which I expect will continue to improve over the next year.

-* [pa11y-ci](https://github.com/pa11y/pa11y-ci) - A set of command line tools for pa11y, pa11y-ci gives you the oppurtunity to run your suite of pa11y tests on your CI server.
+* [pa11y-ci](https://github.com/pa11y/pa11y-ci) - A set of command line tools for pa11y, pa11y-ci gives you the opportunity to run your suite of pa11y tests on your CI server.

 * [lighthouse-ci](https://github.com/GoogleChrome/lighthouse-ci) - If you're looking to run a comprehensive set of tests in your CI environment, lighthouse-ci brings all the power of Google's Lighthouse app to the table.
-In addition to it's accessibilty checks, lighthouse-ci will report on your app's performance, SEO and best practices in one of the most polished standalone reports available.
+In addition to accessibilty checks, lighthouse-ci will report on your app's performance, SEO and best practices in one of the most polished standalone reports available.

 ## Screen readers